http://mollusca.sav.sk - Journal about molluscs in Europe

 Commons Attribution 4.0 International license.

-any nomenclatorial acts, including descriptions of new taxa,
+publish nomenclatorial acts, including descriptions of new

 Studies typed in MS Word or Rich Text Format will be submitted, tables in the same format, figures in form which can be inserted into the Word.
-Text should be typed in Times New Roman, font-size 12, title in font-size 14, authors addresses, captions to the tables and figures, acknowledgements, and list of references font-size 10.
+Text should be typed in Times New Roman, font-size 12, title in font-size 14, authors addresses, captions to the tables and figures, and list of references font-size 10.
 Maximum amount of the paper is 25 pages (spacing 2).
 Longer studies can be published as supplementum after agreement with editors.

 Title should be written in brief, bold type